annoying-dev/interview-coach/README.md

 - create a loose guide on what measured progress in system design looks like
 - create inventory of helpful links to system design and coding patterns. standard.
 - Take Home Tests, LC Interview, OOD, OA, Trivia Bullshit, Brain Teaser fuckery
+- Check back in with Aline as interviewing io expands

 # Books 📚
 - Influence by Robert Cialdini